 Britain’s railways were built by separate, often competing companies, they were also banned by the city authorities from entering the city boundaries.
-The result is that London, unlike New York for example, has a circle of stations around it’s periphery.
+The result is that London’s Railway Stations form a circle around the city’s periphery unlike New York with it’s Grand Central Station.
 Today, transferring between stations is hard enough, but before the Circle Line and the rest of the Tube network, it was harder still.
-Unlike most British cities, London’s railways escaped most of the Beeching closures, only Broad Street has disappeared.
+Unlike most British cities, London’s railways escaped most of the Beeching closures, only Broad Street and Holborn Viaduct have disappeared.

 Here is our quick summary of London’s Railway Stations serving places north of the River Thames in a clockwise order.
 (A future article will look at the complex web of lines and stations serving the south).

 Built by the Great West Railway and like the railway designed by Isambard Kingdom Brunel.
-The GWR did things differently, when built the lines were 7 feet apart rather than the 4 feet eight and a half, we use today.
-It is a grand building with statue of IKB.
+The GWR did things differently, when built the lines were 7 feet apart rather than the 4 feet eight and a half inches, we use today.
+It is a grand building with a statue of IKB.
 When built it was well outside the city so the GWR welcomed the Metropolitan Line, which then allowed it’s trains to use it to reach Farringdon in the city.
 Now there are 14 main line platforms handling about 36 million passengers.
-Route cover, the West of London, Thames Valley, Cotswolds, the West Country and Wales.
+Routes cover, the West of London, the Thames Valley, the Cotswolds, the West Country and Wales.

 Marylebone is the newest of London’s Railway Stations, built by the Great Central Railway in the early 1900’s.
 Despite being built to continental standards and designed for high speeds, it never succeeded in competing with the Midland Line that it largely duplicated.
 Marylebone was designed with expansion in mind, but it was only in the 2000’s that the four platforms were increased to six.

 Once threatened with closure, Marylebone is now a small but thriving station.
-It handles around 16 million passengers serving the Chilterns and West Midlands and now Oxford, providing alternative routes.
+It handles around 16 million passengers serving the Chilterns, the West Midlands and now Oxford, providing alternative routes.
 Chiltern Railways has been one of the most successful privatised railway operators.
 Only the Bakerloo underground line serves it, but Baker Street is only five minutes walk away.